 He comes to see me.
 He tells me everything in his life feels like it’s at 70% right now.
 Life is dull, he’s bored and tired of himself.

 What do I do?
-I’m his Life Coach and I need/want to give some good advice and listen attentively.
+I’m his Life Coach and my intention is to give some good advice and listen attentively.

 I have lots of ideas for how to improve his relationship, for hustling more for work, for finding a new place to live… but that’s secondary.
 I see in his face that he feels dejected and alone.
 I ask how he’s doing now that he’s told me everything.
 He replies that he feels a little relieved, that it’s good to vent and share these ugly, negative feelings.